ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/.github/scripts/README-exact-run-aggregation.md

 `73155d0d3a3dc73da08c62bc2bb7eccf281c6008`.
 Future package onboarding must extend and review the lock rather than reusing mutable tags or silently changing the dependency inventory.
-Pull-request CI passes the authenticated PR base SHA to the validator and requires exact equality with this reviewed source commit, so merely retaining an older Git object cannot satisfy guarded derivation.
+Pull-request CI passes the authenticated PR base SHA to the validator.
+The initial migration requires that base to equal the reviewed source commit so merely retaining an older Git object cannot satisfy guarded derivation.
+On later relevant pull requests, an advanced base is accepted only when the exact 960-package and 22-batch byte snapshot still matches the reviewed hardened lock;
+modified, missing, or malformed base evidence fails closed.
 The required check has no manual-dispatch path: reruns remain bound to the pull request's authenticated base SHA.

 The foundation workflow intentionally uses an unfiltered `pull_request` trigger, so GitHub creates the stable `Exact-run contract` job on every pull request.
 This makes